Learning CSS Grid

 When the grid items already have the minimum width declared with

 the browser window gets smaller; they will automatically jump into the next row.

 The CodePen example below also shows the difference between

 auto-fill in combination with

 Grid Template areas come in handy for building a whole layout of a page.
-Say you want to have two sidebars left and right and a content place between.
+Say you want to have two sidebars left and right and a content place between them.
 Below you want to have the footer spanning over the whole row.

-With grid template areas you can type on your grid parent into the
+With grid template areas, you can type your grid parent into the

 grid-template-areas instruction exactly how you want the layout to look.